-- prepare and publish an Equality Policy and Plan (see also Appendix A) which covers the requirements for a Gender Equality Scheme identifying our gender equality goals and actions to meet them; - review and revise this Plan every three years.
+- prepare and publish an Equality Policy and objectives which identifies our gender equality goals and actions to meet them; - review and revise these objectives every three years.

 d) Sexual orientation

 Legislation makes discrimination unlawful in the area of goods, facilities and services on the grounds of sexual orientation.
 For schools this means admissions, benefits and services for students and treatment of students.